Improve Content Accessibility

 Everyone should be able to read your text.
 Sharing presentations and documents with students can provide them with useful review and study materials.
 It is important that the text can be seen and is legible.
 If you want your students to study it, they need to be able to read it.

-Ally's contrast checks verify if there is enough contrast between the text color and its background color.
+Ally's color contrast checks verify if there is enough contrast between the text color and its background color.
 Text with poor contrast can be difficult to read for everyone, but especially for students with visual impairments such as color blindness.

 Ally uses the contrast requirements specified as part of the WCAG 2.1 AA guidelines.